|

 mounted on a very utilitarian platform.
 The cables for the console come

-from the bottom rather than the side or back, thus the need to raise the entire
+from the bottom rather than the side or back, thus the need to raise

 console up off the floor.
 This solves the cable issue, but creates